 Saving Money on Boston Sausage Pepper Grinders:

-If there is ever a time to pick up Italian sausage on sale, the Superbowl is it!
-There will be sporadic sales later, especially in the summer but some things are just dirt cheap before the Superbowl and any kind of sausage, brats, etc. are going to be at a low.
-The Superbowl will bring about all kinds of party food at a low at prices you won’t see for months; see my Superbowl Savings for items to watch for.
+If there is ever a time to pick up Italian or other sausages on sale, the Super Bowl is it!
+There will be sporadic sales later, especially in the summer.
+The Super Bowl will bring about all kinds of party food at low prices you won’t see for months; see my post on Super Bowl Savings for items to watch for.

 In our neck of the woods, Italian sausage usually comes five to a package; it’s an odd amount.
 Heck, it’s weird enough that hot dogs aren’t in the same amount as hot dog buns, but the sausage thing?
 Even stranger.
 With the leftover buns, I usually make Breadcrumbs or make my Parmesan Toast, which is great on any bread and strangely enough, we like it best on hot dog or hamburger buns.
 They’re so soft in contrast to the nutty Parmesan topping.

 Bell peppers can be pretty pricey.
-Luckily they’re often on sale around the Superbowl, although they still aren’t cheap, so shop around.
-The green bells are usually less than the red, orange or yellow.
-Since the peppers are still less expensive than the sausage, a way to really maximize the Boston Sausage Pepper Grinders is to make more sausage and onions, cut the sausages up into slices and toss a bit on the buns, rather than serving one sausage per person.
-I’ll have a great recipe for leftovers later in the week, too.
+Luckily, they’re often on sale around the Super Bowl, although they still aren’t cheap, so shop around.
+The green bells are usually less than the red, orange, or yellow.
+Since the peppers are still less expensive than the sausage, a way to really maximize the Boston Sausage Pepper Grinders is to make more sausage and onions, cut the sausages up into slices, and toss a bit on the buns, rather than serving one sausage per person.

 Leftover Sausages of just about any type can be kind of a bummer.
 They’re really a little sad.
 Transform them using this recipe for Orzo with Sausage & Peppers.
 It’s a remake that everyone will love!